Low-density limit of dynamical correlations in the Lieb-Liniger model: Introduction

 Special cases of this problem were studied and solved in the past.
 The first of these special cases is the impenetrable bosons limit $c\to\infty$, that can be reformulated in terms of free fermions \cite{girardeau}.
-Here, both because of the free fermionic nature of the model and the simple structure of the form factor\footnote{The Transverse Field Ising Model, although also equivalent to free fermions, cannot be fully treated along the same lines because of its more complex form factors \cite{GFE20}.}, the Lehmann representation of dynamical correlations can be fully resummed into a Fredholm determinant\cite{KS90,slavnov90,izergin87,kojima97} and its asymptotics extracted with differential equations \cite{IIKS90,IIKV92}.
+Here, both because of the free fermionic nature of the model and the simple structure of the form factor\footnote{It is not known whether the transverse field Ising model (TFIM) could be fully treated along the same lines because of its more complex form factors, although also equivalent to free fermions \cite{GFE20}.}, the Lehmann representation of dynamical correlations can be fully resummed into a Fredholm determinant\cite{KS90,slavnov90,izergin87,kojima97} and its asymptotics extracted with differential equations \cite{IIKS90,IIKV92}.
 Another important special case is the ground state static correlation at finite $c$, that was treated within the Algebraic Bethe ansatz framework\cite{kitanineetalg} and led to the first ab initio calculation of the critical exponents previously predicted by Conformal Field Theory and Luttinger Liquid theory\cite{BIK86,IKR87,haldane,cazalilla}.
 This approach was then generalized to static correlations within arbitrary eigenstates \cite{kozlowskimailletslvanov,kozlowskimailletslvanov2}.
 The particular case of static correlators within thermal eigenstates was also studied with quantum transfer matrix methods\cite{suzuki85,klumper92,patuklumper}.
 The full asymptotics of ground state dynamical correlations were derived in \cite{kitanineetcformfactor,kozlowskimaillet,kozlowski4} from form factor expansions, confirming predictions of Non-Linear Luttinger Liquid theory\cite{IG08,PAW09,ISG12,P12,shashipanfilcaux,Price17}.